jewh2/jewh2.github.io/_posts/2025-10-18-hajar-moths.md

 ![View looking NW into Al Ghubrah bowl.](https://jewh2.github.io/images/2025oman/P2070016.JPG) *View looking north west from the top of the ridge into Al Ghubrah bowl.
 Omani owl country.*

 Now began our descent into Al Ghubrah to Hadash.
 This is where I first realised that John is the real deal.
 In his book he describes the route as having 'some exposure'.
 I would describe this route as 'very exposed'.
-The route to Hadash
+The route to Hadash is spectacular and takes you about 2 km along a cliff face, using a path of ledges and gullies.
+The path is well-marked and well-worn but for much of it there is nothing but air to your side, and a 30+ m drop in places onto the rocks below.

+Sadly we had run out of water by the time we reached the col and we didn't have time to savour this spectacular route or the views, with only three hours left before sunset.
+Thirsty we pressed on, and came off the cliff onto the slopes above Hadash - looking delciously green - just as the sun dipped behind the mountains.
+Headtorches on, we traipsed for about 40 mins through more open _Olea_ woodland down to Hadash.

+At Hadash there is a car park for tourists and above it, a flat area perfect for camping.
+We hastily dumped our packs and we floated down, empty vessels in hand, to the village's Aflaj.
+Dear reader I hope you never experience the joy we felt to hear running water.
+Exclaiming 'Alhamdulillah!' we sat down next to the Aflaj and began filtering, treating, and eventually drinking water.

-I have to say this is one of the most fun scrambling routes I've ever done, and would love to do it again, but only not with a large trekking rucksack full of nine days of food!
-The
+I have to say this is one of the most fun routes I've ever done, and would love to do it again, but not with a large trekking rucksack full of nine days of food!
+In particular the large pack makes some of the moves on the descent difficult where the path does under an overhang and the pack forces you out towards the precipice.

+We went back to camp and ate in the dark, then hastily made our beds and went to sleep.
+The cliffs around Hadash look perfect Omani owl habitat, but sadly I was too tired to conduct any kind of survey.
+I slipped quickly into sleep.

 Day 3 coming soon...